interledger4j/connector-performance/README.md

 The job is triggered by being subscribed to a Pub/Sub topic that can receive messages detailing what job should be run and how it should be configured.

+#### Notes about the VM settings

+Most of the magic happens in the startup script, which does the following:
+* Installs `gcsfuse` and mounts the Storage Bucket so load test reports are available after the VM is removed
+* Installs `docker`
+* Runs the load test container and waits for it to finish
+* Shuts itself down at the end of the load test

+Beyond that, the following should be configured:
+* The service account needs to be the one you created with self-destruct capabilities
+* You should use at least 2 CPUs

+We didn't end up using a VM that allows for direct configuration of a Docker container due to complications with GCP's Container Optimized OS.
+That OS requires running a command called `toolbox` to do things like issue `gcloud` commands, but due to the requirement of needing to execute tasks within a shell script we abandoned seeking a solution because `toolbox` essentially creates a new shell and we didn't see a clear way to pipe commands to it.
+We also didn't see an especially clean way of installing `gcsfuse` on that versio of the OS.

 ### Pub/Sub Topic and Scheduler

 These two are totally intertwined with one another and should just be described together.